lucianohgo/lucianohgo.com/posts/the-road-to-great-product-performance-first-steps.md

 > Gather individuals that are interested in the subject and give them support and incentive to keep the discussion alive, create, evolve and maintain the tools;

 In [QuintoAndar](https://quintoandar.com.br), we're very keen on providing more autonomy and responsibility.
 The way this plays out is that we have many mission-oriented teams.
-We organize ourselves largely based on [Spotify's team structure](https://blog.crisp.se/wp-content/uploads/2012/11/SpotifyScaling.pdf) and it has worked wonders for us.
-Our Squads become experts in a domain and part of the product and can greatly further the efforts on these fronts.
-Because of this, we've been able to move very fast to solve our main users concerns.
+We organize ourselves primarily based on [Spotify's team structure](https://blog.crisp.se/wp-content/uploads/2012/11/SpotifyScaling.pdf) and it has worked wonders for us.
+Our Squads become experts in a domain and part of the product and can significantly further the efforts on these fronts.
+Because of this, we've been able to move very fast to solve our primary users' concerns.

 !["The Spotify Model: Tribes, Squads, Chapters & Guilds"](/images/the-road-to-great-product-performance-first-steps/agile-at-spotify.jpg "The Spotify Model: Tribes, Squads, Chapters & Guilds, The Spotify Model")
 *__The Spotify Model__: Tribes, Squads, Chapters & Guilds*

 There is a downside to everything, and the potential downside to full autonomy is a loss of economies of scale.
-A engineer in squad A may be wrestling with a performance issue that the engineers in squad B solved last week.
-That's why, when it comes to subjects that are deep and core to a product's experience, we highly recommend having a focused group that will at the very least discuss how to evolve that topic within the company.
+An engineer in squad A may be wrestling with a performance issue that the engineers in squad B solved last week.
+That's why, when it comes to subjects that are deep and core to a product's experience, we highly recommend having a focused group that will, at the very least, discuss how to evolve that topic within the company.

 In our structure, we roughly had three options:

 1. **Performance Chapter**: The chapter is a small family of people having similar skills and working within the same general competency area.
-This is great for knowledge sharing and to evolve tools and practices within the company, but it's harder to implement and organize since it involves adding to the core competencies shared in the company;
+It is great for knowledge sharing and to evolve tools and practices within the company, but it's harder to implement and organize since it involves adding to the core competencies shared in the company;
 2. **Performance Guild**: A Guild is a more organic and wide-reaching “community of interest”, a group of people that want to share knowledge, tools, code, and practices.
 It's great for discussion and knowledge sharing, but we've found that it doesn't perform well as a well to maintain governance over tools to move big projects forward;
 3. **Performance functional team**: Assembling a small set of people who have prior knowledge and interest in deepening that knowledge and having them do most of the ground work in creating and maintaining the tools that will be used company-wide.
-It's also usually a good idea to have them battle test this tools by doing important optimizations in the product.
+It's also usually a good idea to have them battle test these tools by doing essential optimizations in the product.

-> Note that **not one of these treats performance as a job of the group alone, but rather rely on leveraging the company structure to improve the product's performance and just makes this process easier** by providing the set of practices and tools needed.
+> Note that **not one of these treats performance as a job of the group alone, but instead rely on leveraging the company structure to improve the product's performance and just makes this process easier** by providing the set of practices and tools needed.

-All of these are great and a valid first step towards bring the topic to life in your company, but each organization has its particularities.
-Consider what works best for you, start with the easier group structure and move fast to the ideal.
+All of these are great and an excellent first step towards bring the topic to life in your company, but each organization has its particularities.
+Consider what works best for you, start with the more natural group structure and move fast to the ideal.

 ## Step Two: Measure and Lock